SoftPlaceWeb/laravel-10-pdf-merger/README.md

 A simple [Laravel](http://www.laravel.com) service provider with some basic configuration for including the [TCPDF library](http://www.tcpdf.org/) to allow you to merge PDF's in your Laravel application.

+Compatibility from 1.3 to 1.7 versions, if attempt to merge version greater than 1.4 it convert through Ghosthscript.

+The final result is a merged pdf file v 1.7

 ## Requirements

 - PHP 8.0+